Surge in migrant children at government shelters as Trump admin pushes 'zero tolerance'

 “Now, the government has manufactured their own crisis because they’re taking these children away from their parents,” she said, adding, “ORR is really being squeezed if they’re required to take these children.”

-The American Psychological Association, an organization that represents psychologists, released a statement Tuesday denouncing the policy of prosecuting and separating families, saying it “is not only needless and cruel, it threatens the mental and physical health of both the children and their caregivers.”
+The American Psychological Association, which represents psychologists in the U.S., released a statement Tuesday denouncing the policy of prosecuting and separating families, saying it “is not only needless and cruel, it threatens the mental and physical health of both the children and their caregivers.”

 The average time a child is in ORR shelters is 56 days, Wolfe said.